omerbd/checkexe/README.md

 using the bash file included here

 # how to use:
-1.open cmd
+1.open cmd \n
-2. cd to C:/sandbox
+2. cd to C:/sandbox \n
-3. use the bash file
+3. use the bash file \n
-4. enter your mail address
+4. enter your mail address \n
-5. enter the name of the process
+5. enter the name of the process \n
-6. wait for the results in your email\ the error message
+6. wait for the results in your email\ the error message \n